 The USPSTF recognizes that clinical decisions involve more considerations than evidence alone.
 Clinicians should understand the evidence but individualize decisionmaking to the specific patient or situation.
 Similarly, the USPSTF notes that policy and coverage decisions involve considerations in addition to the evidence of clinical benefits and harms.

-Screening for Suicide Risk in Adolescents, Adults, and Older Adults: U.S. Preventive Services Task Force Recommendation Statement
+Screening for Carotid Artery Stenosis: U.S. Preventive Services Task Force Recommendation Statement

 Summary of Recommendation and Evidence

 The U.S. Preventive Services Task Force (USPSTF) recommends against screening for asymptomatic carotid artery stenosis (CAS) in the general adult population.

 Stroke is a leading cause of death and disability in the United States.
 Although CAS is a risk factor for stroke, only a relatively small proportion of strokes is caused by CAS.

 The most feasible screening test for CAS (defined as 60% to 99% stenosis) is ultrasonography.
 Although adequate evidence indicates that this test has high sensitivity and specificity, in practice, ultrasonography yields many false-positive results in the general population, where CAS is low in prevalence (approximately 0.5% to 1%).
 There are no validated, reliable tools that can determine who is at increased risk for CAS or stroke when CAS is present.
 There is adequate evidence that the accuracy of screening by auscultation of the neck is poor.